 Acid reflux is one of the most common digestive conditions in the world.
 People with this condition often experience heartburn, which is a burning feeling under the breastbone or in the center of the abdomen.
 If you experience symptoms regularly, you may have a condition called gastroesophageal reflux disease (GERD).
-Untreated GERD can cause serious complications, so schedule an appointment with one of our providers if you experience frequent heartburn or other symptoms of gastroesophageal reflux disease.
+Untreated GERD can cause serious complications, so check in now if you experience frequent heartburn or other symptoms of gastroesophageal reflux disease.

 GERD may also be caused by stomach ulcers, which could be a result of a bacteria called H.pylori.
 See one of our healthcare providers who may perform laboratory tests to determine the cause of your acid reflux.

 Inflammatory Bowel Diseases

 Ulcerative colitis and Crohn’s disease are two types of inflammatory bowel disease.
 These conditions cause diarrhea, abdominal pain, and other symptoms.
 People with Crohn’s disease may have multiple ulcers in the lining of the GI tract.
 These ulcers can cause intestinal blockages or infections.
 Ulcerative colitis causes ulcers to form in the rectum and colon.
 Because both conditions are caused by an overactive immune system, keeping inflammation under control is the best way to manage them.
 If you have ulcerative colitis or Crohn’s disease, work with one of our providers to find a treatment regimen that works for you.